tesselslate/resetti/doc/troubleshooting.md

 -XX:ShenandoahGCHeuristics=compact
 ```

-If memory usage is not an issue, try using ZGC instead to improve performance:
+If memory usage is not an issue, stick to G1GC instead to improve performance:

 ```
--XX:+UseZGC
+-XX:+UseG1GC
 ```

 #### Improving malloc performance